 The large scrub thickets on the woodland margins of West Common provide a useful habitat for insects, birds and small mammals.
 It is important to retain some scrub thickets as these could continue to provide secluded bird nesting sites and a plentiful supply of berries for small mammals and overwintering birds.

 However a programme of active scrub management should be considered taking into consideration the lack of natural management concerning grazing of the commons.
-If left untended scrub will continue to encroach onto the grassland areas reducing plant diversity by shading out ground flora.
-A selective cutting plan could help maximise diversity by providing varied aged stands of scrub and increasing light levels for ground flora.

 Hedgerows & Boundaries